umarhassan-mitodl/21a.445j-spring-2015/content/pages/syllabus.md

 Kempadoo, Kamala, Jyoti Sanghera, and Bandana Pattanik, eds. _Trafficking and Prostitution Reconsidered: New Perspectives on Migration, Sex Work, and Human Rights_.
 2nd ed.
 Paradigm Publishers, 2011.
 ISBN: 9781594519895.

 Mahdavi, Pardis. _Gridlock: Labor, Migration, and Human Trafficking in Dubai_.
 Stanford University Press, 2011.
-ISBN: 9780804772204. \[Preview with [Google Books](http://books.google.com/books?id=vtrSF0vEbYoC&pg=PAfrontcover)\]
+ISBN: 9780804772204. \[Preview with {{% resource_link "e26bac7e-05d8-4efc-b8c1-19da04190fad" "Google Books" %}}\]

 Grant, Melissa Gira. _Playing the Whore: The Work of Sex Work_.
 Verso, 2014.
 ISBN: 9781781683231.

 Resources
 ---------

-[The Writing and Communication Center at MIT](http://cmsw.mit.edu/writing-and-communication-center/) offers free 1-on-1 professional advice from lecturers about all types of academic, creative, and professional writing and about all aspects of oral presentations.
+{{% resource_link "f9afca88-9477-4f76-959a-76cceabc911e" "The Writing and Communication Center at MIT" %}} offers free 1-on-1 professional advice from lecturers about all types of academic, creative, and professional writing and about all aspects of oral presentations.
 We help you think your way more deeply into your topic, no matter what department or discipline you are in.